apache/cloudstack-documentation/source/adminguide/projects.rst

 from the project, set new resource limits (as long as they are below the global defaults set by the CloudStack administrator), and delete the project.
-When the administrator removes a member from the project, resources created by that user, such as instances, remain with the project.
+When the administrator removes a member from the project, resources created by that user, such as Instances, remain with the project.
 This brings us to the subject of resource ownership and which resources can be used by a project.